 Kathleen Peters reviewed Office of Administrative Hearings (OAH) decisions.
-She reported there is a current local case that although the LEA wants to go to hearing, the case is going to be settled.
-Kathleen said one of the reasons for settling is the student has not been in school for a lengthy period and the LEA has not provided interventions for the child's attendance.
-She continued that at the beginning of COVID-19, LEA policies were written to not put pressure on families if the students were not attending or being successful in distance learning.
-Kathleen said that since distance learning has been occurring for almost one year, it is no longer advisable to not have attendance interventions in place because lack of attendance could be seen as not provided for all students with an additional layer for special education students.
-Kathleen told the committee that when students are not successfully participating in distance learning, LEA staff should meet with families or call and email to be personal at least weekly or biweekly to make connections to ask if the circumstances have changed or if there is something else the LEA can do to assist.
+Kathleen reported some LEAs decided not to follow School Attendance Review Board (SARB) procedures during COVID-19 but to instead work with families more than in the past.
+She continued that though well intentioned, there are mandates to fulfil the guidelines of Individuals with Disabilities Education Act (IDEA).
+Kathleen said it is important to look more closely at students in special education that are not engaging, participating or making progress.
+She suggested contacting the families weekly or biweekly to make connections to ask if the circumstances have changed or if there is something else the LEA can do to assist.
 Kathleen said that there may be students that would not qualify for a 1:1 aide with in-person learning that may qualify temporarily during this time of virtual learning and provided an example of a single mother who has three children with special needs and the household needs assistance during instruction time.
 She shared that staffing issues have not been forgotten and nonpublic agencies have been placing aides in homes to assist with class participation.